JPatryk13/web-dev-site-2020/README.md

 8. Deploy the app (eb deploy) and see if works

 ### Configuration:
-1. Install python-dotenv
 2. Duplicate settings.py so that there is local_settings.py and prod_settings.py
   -- for development and production environments respectively
-3. Create .env alongside with settings files
+3. Create 02_env.config
+4. Add SECRET_KEY to the file
-4. Make sure that prod_settings.py and .env are in .gitignore
+4. Make sure that prod_settings.py are in .gitignore
 5. Make sure that local_settings.py are in .ebignore